keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

 val tail : (| 'a, .. |) -> (| .. |)
 ```

-I am a little bit fast-and-loose with notation here.
+I am a little fast-and-loose with notation here.
 We would probably need to make row variables explicit
 to be able to say that they unify on both sides of an arrow: